-Are you working to keep your cholesterol level down?
-Have you stopped eating lobster, crab, and the like because you thought shellfish was loaded with cholesterol?
-Well, think again.
-Throw another shrimp on the barbecue and read on because shellfish, which were once blacklisted by the cholesterol police, have been given a reprieve.
+Maybe you are working to keep your cholesterol level down.
+If you stopped eating lobster, crab, and the like because you thought shellfish was loaded with cholesterol, then think again.
+Throw another shrimp on the barbecue and read on, because shellfish, which were once blacklisted by the cholesterol police, have been given a reprieve.

 Another factor that worked against shellfish was the thought that dietary cholesterol raised blood cholesterol levels.
 Because shellfish does contain cholesterol, it was considered bad for you.
 Now we know that dietary cholesterol is only a minor contributor to blood cholesterol levels: total calorie intake and the quantity and type of fat, such as trans fat and saturated fat, in the diet are far more important.
 Fortunately, the fats in shellfish are in the healthy category.

 The company that shellfish keep, however, can be a problem.
 Shellfish are often served with melted butter or a mayonnaise-based tartar sauce.
 And shellfish are frequently battered and deep fried.
 Both actions can turn a low-fat dish into a high-fat bomb by increasing the total fat and the saturated fat.
 Instead, try steaming shellfish and serving with lemon and spices.

 It is as simple as it sounds—shellfish are sea creatures that have a shell of some kind.
 There are 2 basic categories:

 Crustaceans—They have elongated bodies with a jointed, soft shell.
 These include crabs, crayfish, lobster, and shrimp.

 Mollusks—These have soft bodies covered by a shell of one or more pieces.
 Mollusks are divided into 3 categories: